By: Claire Wilson. Last Updated: April 2022

 • You can work at a pace that suits you

-… but there are also challenges associated with it.
-Before you enroll in an online course, consider how you’d handle these 8 common challenges.
+Before you enrol in an online course, consider how you’d handle these 8 common challenges.

 The Biggest Challenges of Online Courses